tresinformal/drakkar/fairytale.md

 # Fairytale

-Once upon a time there was a dragon and a toothfairy.
+Once upon a time there were a dragon and a toothfairy.

 They were both horses in disguise!

-They drank a lot of beer and flew into the sun
+So they horsed around a lot; they drank a lot of beer and flew into the sun

 and they lived happily ever after (maybe).